 ...helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.

 Manual Last Updated: October 10, 2022

 End your lab

 When you have completed your lab, click End Lab.
-Qwiklabs removes the resources you’ve used and cleans the account for you.
+Your account and the resources you've used are removed from the lab platform.

 You will be given an opportunity to rate the lab experience.
 Select the applicable number of stars, type a comment, and then click Submit.